AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap5_Edit.rst

 Where a |button_edit_plus| button is displayed, the user can click this to add another occurrence of an element or section.
 For example, a record could have more than one alternative title.
 When the user hovers over a section and a |button_edit_delete| appears, clicking the cross will delete that element or section.

+Some elements in Data Discovery allow users to include the Welsh translation of the text.
+It is not mandatory to have the translations but please include if available.

 |userdoc_fig_6_2_1_DefaultEdit|